 Funtington Parish Council currently has 9 councillors (elected and co-opted).
 Elections are held every 4 years, the last one being held in May 2023.
 Councillors may also be co-opted at any other time.
 If you are interested in applying, please read on for details.

-Co-option to fill vacancies
+Co-option to Fill Vacancies

-The Parish Council's responsibilities
+The Parish Council's Responsibilities:

-Please contact the Parish Clerk
+For further information, please contact the Parish Clerk on: